nubenetes/awesome-kubernetes/docs/terraform.md

 * [github.com/aws-samples/aws-eks-accelerator-for-terraform: AWS EKS Accelerator for Terraform 🌟](https://github.com/aws-samples/aws-eks-accelerator-for-terraform) The AWS EKS Accelerator for Terraform is a framework designed to help deploy and operate secure multi-account, multi-region AWS environments.
 The power of the solution is the configuration file which enables the users to provide a unique terraform state for each cluster and manage multiple clusters from one repository.
 * [hashicorp.com: Terraform Adds Support for GKE Autopilot](https://www.hashicorp.com/blog/terraform-adds-support-for-gke-autopilot)
 * [sebinxavi.medium.com: EKS cluster deployment using Terraform](https://sebinxavi.medium.com/eks-cluster-deployment-using-terraform-685c89b14f72)
+* [itnext.io: How to Design and Provision a Production-Ready EKS Cluster](https://itnext.io/how-to-design-and-provision-a-production-ready-eks-cluster-f24156ac29b2) A comprehensive guide to create and configure a production-grade Kubernetes cluster on AWS with Terraform, Helm, and other open-source tools.

 ==}